 This is the category that most people think of when determining a website evaluation criteria.
 Yes, the aesthetics are an important aspect, but it’s important to note that there is much more to it than meets the eye.

-The visual appeal has been proven to make websites appear more credible to a user.
+The visual appeal makes websites appear more credible to a user.
 This involves the colour selection to best represent your brand.
-You shouldn’t have more than four colours dominating your website and all the colours should mesh well together.
-It’s also important to choose colours that are high enough in contrast to assist those with colour blindness or visual impairment.
+You shouldn’t have more than four colours dominating your website.
+All the colours should mesh well together.
+It’s important to choose colours that are high enough in contrast to assist those with colour blindness or visual impairment.

 When it comes to website design, this is the area you can showcase the brand’s personality.
-Every image, colour and word that is chosen will impact the personality.
+Every image, colour and word that you choose impacts the personality.
 Once you decide on the personality, it’s important to keep it consistent throughout the entire with the headings, word choice and colours.

 Make sure the fonts you use on your website are easy to use no matter the screen resolution that the visitor may have.
-The font should also be designed with your target audience in mind.
-For example, if you are running a website that is targeted towards the elderly, it would be wise to bring the font up a size or two so they will be able to read it better without having to adjust their browsers.
+Design or select the font with your target audience in mind.
+For example, if you are running a website that targets the elderly, it would be wise to bring the font up a size or two so they are able to read it better.

-The last thing that we will make note of in aesthetics is visual noise.
+The last thing this section is visual noise.
 Noise refers to the amount of stuff on your web page in comparison to white space.
-It is okay for your design to be simple, in fact people like when a website doesn’t appear too busy.
-The ultimate goal of design is to encourage a visitor to the action that you want them to, may that be requesting a consultation or signing up for a newsletter.
+It is okay for your design to be simple, in fact, people like when a website doesn’t appear too busy.
+The ultimate goal of the design is to encourage a visitor to the action that you want them to, may that be requesting a consultation or signing up for a newsletter.

 Content and Readability

-When evaluating a web design, the content and readability of the website affects the bounce rate and the effectiveness to convince a visitor to contact your company or buy your product.
+When evaluating a web design, the content and readability of the website affect the bounce rate.
+It also affects the effectiveness to convince a visitor to contact your company or buy your product.

 When evaluating a web design, make sure that the website copy is succinct but still informative.
-The copywriting style need to reflect the website’s purpose and speak to the intended target audience.
-This can be done with your choice of tone, style, and voice.
+The copywriting style needs to reflect the website’s purpose and speak to the intended target audience.
+You achieve this with your choice of tone, style, and voice.
 Once you choose, the content needs to be consistent throughout the entire site.